 When deciding whether to improve your car over your home make sure that you don’t overlook important needs within your home, just to make your car more aesthetically appealing.
-Although many people consider their car to be something of a status symbol, a beautiful car won’t do much for you if you can’t afford to pay your utility bills, because you’re constantly fighting with the poor insulation factors of old drafty windows.
+Although many people consider their car to be something of a status symbol, a beautiful car won’t do much for you if you can’t afford to pay your utility bills, because you’re constantly fighting with the old drafty windows.

 These common budgeting questions are a fact of life.
 If you find yourself struggling with home and car requirements at the same time, then you’re going to need to think carefully about your options.

 The best way to manage any of these situations is to proactively plan.
 And the best way to do that is to successfully manage your budget and save money in anticipation for these types of expenses.

 How do you manage these common budgeting questions for home and auto expenses?
 Comment below.